-Graduate are employed by local and out-of-state unions, industrial, chemical and electrical plants, industrial centers, light and heavy commercial centers, health care facilities, and domestic residences.
+Graduates are employed by unions, industrial, chemical and electrical plants, industrial centers, light and heavy commeercial centers, and health care facilities.
+The employment outlook for industrial maintenance technicians is excellent.
+There are job opportunities in Industrial Maintenance throughout the region and across the United States.